grafana/metrictank/docs/cassandra.md

 See [issue cassandra-9666](https://issues.apache.org/jira/browse/CASSANDRA-9666) for more information.
 You may also need to lower the cql-protocol-version value in the config to 3 or 2.

+## Data persistence

+saving of chunks is initiated whenever the current time reaches a timestamp that divides without remainder by a chunkspan.
+Raw data has a certain chunkspan, and aggregated (rollup data) has chunkspans too (see [config](https://github.com/raintank/metrictank/blob/master/docs/config.md#data)) which is why periodically e.g. on the hour and on every 6th our you'll see a burst in chunks being added to the write queue.
+The write queue is then gradually drained by the persistence workers.

 ## Write queues

 Tuning the write queue is a bit tricky for now.